Bladder Cancer: Radiation Therapy

-Radiation therapy is a treatment for cancer than uses rays of energy.
+Radiation therapy is a treatment for cancer that uses rays of energy to kill cancer cells.
 A machine directs the rays of energy to the cancer.

 To get this treatment, you’ll see a radiation oncologist.
-This doctor sets your treatment plan.
-The plan tells what kind of radiation you’ll have and how long the treatment will last.
+This doctor makes your treatment plan.
+The plan tells what kind of radiation you’ll have, the dose, and how long the treatment will last.
 Your doctor can tell you what to expect during treatment.
 He or she can also tell you how you may feel during and after the treatment.

-When might radiation therapy be used to treat bladder cancer?
+When is radiation therapy be used for bladder cancer?

-Radiation is often used as part of a treatment or as the only treatment for people with invasive bladder cancer.
+Radiation can be used as part of treatment or, less often, as the only treatment for people with invasive bladder cancer.
 It's most often used to treat higher stage (3 and 4) cancers that haven't spread to other parts of the body.
 Here are the more common ways it’s used:

-Radiation can be combined with minor surgery (such as a transurethral resection of the cancer) that doesn't involve removing your entire bladder.
+Radiation can be given after surgery that doesn't involve removing your entire bladder.
 It's used to kill any cancer cells that may be left behind.
 In some cases, chemotherapy is given with the radiation.
 This is called chemoradiation.

 Radiation can be used after surgery was done to remove the bladder (radical cystectomy).
-This is done to help destroy any cancer cells that are left in your body.
+The radiation can help kill any cancer cells that might be left in the area.

 Radiation sometimes is used as the main treatment instead of any surgery.
-This may be especially likely in people who aren’t healthy enough to have surgery.
+This is more likely in people who aren’t healthy enough to have surgery.
 If possible, chemo is given at the same time.

 Radiation can be used to ease symptoms from cancer that’s grown or has spread to only 1 or 2 places.